 TOPIC – The IDs of the MOT are not typed as xs:ID because it would have been of no help for guaranteeing of uniqueness across multiple XML documents.
 It could have even introduced a wrong feeling of confidence to the users.

 TOPIC – Methodology for verifying quickly the uniqueness would help e.g. xmllint, etc. All platforms and free solution should be preferred.

 TOPIC – Discuss linkage/usage of MOT identifiers to their use with SIPs

+MATHIAS CONTRIBUTION (replaces upper text) :